Pursuing Compensation After A Fatal Accident

 - Final medical bills of the deceased

 - Loss of the person’s income and/or services to the family, like homemaking.

 When the accidental death happened because of someone else’s negligence — when someone else was responsible — you may be able to pursue a wrongful death claim against that at-fault individual.
 Furthermore, if your motorcycle was struck or forced off the road by a truck, you may be able to recover compensation from several sources of liability: perhaps from the driver of the truck, the dispatcher, the company that loaded the cargo and even a government body that did not provide proper signage or road upkeep.

 Let Our Wrongful Death Attorney Give You Some Breathing Room

 With a skilled personal injury lawyer on your side, you will be able to rest and recover, knowing that your advocate is working hard to recover maximum available compensation for you.
-Sachs & Hess P.C. is available to be your strong representative before insurers, judges or jurors, depending on whether your case settles out of court or needs to go to trial.
+Miller Sachs & Hess, PC is available to be your strong representative before insurers, judges or jurors, depending on whether your case settles out of court or needs to go to trial.